weewx/weewx/docs/usersguide/running-weewx.md

 !!! note

-    If your configuration file is named something other than weewx.conf, or if it is in a non-standard place, then you will have to specify it explicitly on the command line.
+    If your configuration file is named something other than `weewx.conf`, or if it is in a non-standard place, then you will have to specify it explicitly on the command line.
 For example:

     ```
     weewxd /some/path/to/weewx.conf